 Responsibilities of a CTO

-• The CTO is a C-suite executive making a transformational impact with technology.
+• The CTO is a Board-level executive making a transformational impact with technology.

 • The CTO creates, supports, and delivers technology strategies to accelerate business growth.